nanoshort/nanoshort.github.io/_posts/2014-07-08-tpb2rss-openshift.md

 It is a really simple script that, given a search term or a local saved search page, returns (by default printing on the screen) a xml containing the feed (following [the specifications of RSS 2.0](http://cyber.law.harvard.edu/rss/rss.html)).

 I won't give more details of the functioning or the functionality of this script in here.
-You can [take a look at the source code](https://github.com/camporez/tpb2rss/blob/master/tpb2rss.py) and ask any question [in the issues page](https://github.com/camporez/tpb2rss/issues), [Twitter](http://twitter.com/iancamporez)/[Google+](http://google.com/+IanCamporezBrunelli) or on the comments' section below.
+You can [take a look at the source code](https://github.com/camporez/tpb2rss/blob/master/tpb2rss.py) and ask any question [in the issues page](https://github.com/camporez/tpb2rss/issues), [Twitter](http://twitter.com/iancamporez)/[Google+](http://google.com/+IanCamporezBrunelli) or in the comments' section below.

 Now, let's get started with the how-to...